Promoting the employment and advancement of diverse talent

 Overview of career support programs for female staff

 Consultations with female career advisors

-For more details on the career advisory interviews system and group–wide training systems, please see Training programs that facilitate a diverse range of career paths.
+For more details on the career advisory interviews system and group–wide training systems, please see Talent development.

 A network for female employees

 The Mizuho Women's Initiatives Network (M–WIN), founded with the aim of enhancing connectivity between women working at Mizuho, also plays an important role in encouraging the growth and involvement of all women at Mizuho, by providing a space to share diverse ideas and perspectives.
 For more details, see Employee connectivity.